 Online delivery of materials presents a whole new array of potential barriers.
 Please make every effort to select videos or content that are captioned or include transcripts.
 If you would like additional information about how to select or create accessible online materials, please contact SAEO or DAS.

 Here's a video for Quick & Dirty Tips for Online Teaching: Accessibility.

 While we aren't engaging face-to-face at this time there are still ways to keep working with, and for, our communities.

 Expectations for student privacy are the same for online and face-to-face classes.
 As you explore more tools to interact with and provide feedback to your students, you may wonder if you are maintaining privacy for protected student data.
-As a general rule, rely on university supported tools and understand that grades and other forms of feedback should be transmitted within a dual authenticated system (like the BlackBoard LMS) to ensure FERPA compliance.
+As a general rule, rely on university supported tools and understand that grades and other forms of feedback should be transmitted within a dual authenticated system (like the BlackBoard or Canvas LMS) to ensure FERPA compliance.
 As you select tools to mediate instructional activities, consider if a similar level of privacy can be maintained that students would expect in a classroom environment.